gmarchesiv/SupervisedLearning_CreditRating/readme.md

 The analysis presents alternative credit socring models using supervised machine learning methods that combine these scores and other available data.
 The data is from a private direct payment processing company.
 Only features pertaining to the analysis are shown in the dataset.
 A logistic regression model and a KNN model will be compared to score 1 and score 2 by themselves as well as the interaction term of both.
 The hypothesis is that ML models can provide additional insight to the independent scores.

 The result of this analysis should advise the company on a model that will make their business more profitable.
+The results are included in the notebook.